 New Experiences and Fun Memories

-The current owners are doing a great job with promoting the fun history of this hotel, adding amenities like: Selfie Stations where you can dress in period costumes to match the original 1840’s decor, and luxury amenities like a sauna, and chroma and aromatherapy.
+The current owners are doing a great job with promoting the fun history of this hotel.
+Adding amenities like: Selfie Stations where you can dress in period costumes to match the original 1840’s decor.
+And luxury amenities such as: sauna, and chroma and aromatherapy.

 Now, you may have heard of the famous rent-a-cat option here at the Anderson House, and yes that is a true story!
 Not only is it true that you could rent a cat of choice at the Anderson House back in the 1970’s, but there has also been a children’s book written about it!
 Click here for a great history account by Purr-n-Fur and links to others articles like the Chicago Tribune.
 In addition, the unit that housed these felines is now calling Hoppy Girl Brewing home, where you can visit and see for yourself!